 The most common sector structure in Africa today remains the vertically integrated utility with the participation of IPPs in generation.
 In some cases, the main utility operates alongside parallel state-owned or private companies in transmission, distribution, or generation (or a combination of those), such as the cases of Benin and Togo or Zambia.
 Countries that no longer have publicly-operated companies in generation and distribution tend to operate through long-term concession or lease contracts, such as in Cote d'Ivoire and Uganda (see Box 1).
-Nigeria is an exception, with full privatisation of its distribution networks to allow retail competition (at least in theory).
+Nigeria is an exception, with full privatization of its distribution networks to eventually reach retail competition (at least in theory).

-Box 1-Restructuring Reforms and Private Participation in Uganda
+Box 1-Restructuring reforms and private participation in Uganda

 Uganda was a strong candidate to receive World Bank structural adjustments after two decades of political instability, coups, and civil war unwound in the mid-1980s.
-Electricity services were crumbling: access rates remained below 5 % of the total population until 1995, among the lowest in Africa; generation capacity was down by 60%; and distribution losses reached up to 40%.
-A preliminary IPP agreement-for the Bujagali dam hydropower project-was signed in 1993 to help ease the supply deficit, but an agreement was not settled until 2007 after a lengthy procurement (the plant was finally commissioned in 2012).
+Electricity services were crumbling: access rates remained below 5 % of the total population until 1995, among the lowest in Africa; generation capacity was down by 60 percent; and distribution losses reached up to 40 percent.
+A preliminary IPP agreement-for the Bujagali dam hydropower project-was signed in 1993 to help to ease the supply deficit, but an agreement was not settled until 2007 after a lengthy procurement (the plant was finally commissioned in 2012).
 The 1990s power crisis demanded decisive changes and an urgent influx of investment in the sector.

-The Government of Uganda (GoU) began one of the most radical power sector reform programmes in Africa in 1998 with a New Strategy Plan and Implementation Plan for restructuring and privatisation in the power sector, including full vertical unbundling of the utility.
-A new Electricity Act was passed in 1999.
-In the following 2 years, GoU increased electricity tariffs by 100%, procured the first IPP in 30 years, and established an independent electricity regulator as well as a dedicated fund and board for rural electrification.
-GoU then vertically unbundled the utility to three companies for generation (UEGCL), transmission (UETCL), and distribution (UEDCL).
+The Government of Uganda (GoU) began one of the most radical power sector reform programmes in Africa in 1998 with a new strategy plan and implementation plan for restructuring and privatization in the power sector, including full vertical unbundling of the utility.
+A new electricity act was passed in 1999.
+In the following 2 years, the GoU increased electricity tariffs by 100 percent, procured the first IPP in 30 years, and established an independent electricity regulator as well as a dedicated fund and board for rural electrification.
+The GoU then vertically unbundled the utility to three companies for generation (UEGCL), transmission (UETCL), and distribution (UEDCL).

-GoU has sought significant involvement from the private sector since generation and transmission services were separated in 2001.
+The GoU has sought significant involvement from the private sector since generation and transmission services were separated in 2001.
 UETCL has procured 28 IPPs (totalling about 588 MW additional capacity and \$1.6 billion USD of investments).
 UEGCL and UEDCL were put under 20-year concession contracts, negotiated in 2003 and 2005/2006, respectively.
 The distribution concessionaire, Umeme, received regulatory approval for several successive tariff increases from 2006 to 2012, alongside some public subsidies to support low-income users.
 Allowing cost-reflective tariffs ensured Umeme's financial health; the company was partially listed on the Uganda Securities Exchange in 2012.

-Umeme has reduced technical losses substantially in recent years, although overall progress in improving performance has been slow, and the implementation of reforms has been criticised.
+Umeme has reduced technical losses substantially in recent years, although overall progress in improving performance has been slow, and the implementation of reforms has been criticized.
 Umeme faces political pressures in the period leading up to the scheduled renewal of its concession.
 Collections and financial performance are good, but tariffs are high, in part due to some of the early thermal IPPs.
 Uganda has succeeded in attracting private investment into IPPs.
 Its early thermal IPPs were expensive and contributed to high consumer tariffs.
-However, recent procurements have been more competitive, including its acclaimed GETFiT programme which incentivized investments into small hydro, biomass and solar PV power plants.
+However, recent procurements have been more competitive, including its acclaimed GETFiT program, which incentivized investments into small hydro, biomass, and solar PV power plants.

 Recently, Uganda has turned to China to construct and finance two large new hydro plants.
-The costs of these are not yet public but will hopefully allow more competitively priced generation costs.
+The costs of these are not yet public, but should allow more competitively priced generation costs, and increase the capacity of the country for export onto the EAPP regional grid.